Lostmyname/lfs-pointer-resolver/README.md

 ### `source_dir`

 Project directory where source images are located.
-Default `./static-assets/images`
+Default `static-assets`.
+Internally the resolver looks within this for an `images` folder.

 ### `print_image_dpi`